Medication Adherence Improve Patient Outcomes and Reduce Costs

 STEP 5 Respond positively and thank the patient for sharing their behaviour.

-STEP 6 Tailor the adherence solution to the individual patient.
+STEP 6 Tailor the Medication Adherence solution to the individual patient.

 STEP 7 Involve the patient in developing their treatment plan.